-A well-mapped customer journey gives you insight into the changing needs of your customers from discovery to purchase.
-If the customer journey is a roadmap, how can you locate individuals on that map and help them smoothly progress forward?
+The customer journey gives you insight into the changing needs of your customers, from discovery to purchase.
+By identifying where individuals are along the customer journey, you can plan actions to help them progress forward smoothly.

+You can also integrate a CDP with ad platforms and demand-side platforms (DSP) that help marketers get their message in front of the right audience.
 Ad platforms like Google Ads and Facebook Ads target and display advertisements within their own specific network, while DSPs offer marketers more reach with access to multiple networks across the web.
-Read more about Demand-Side Platforms.

-By combining customer information from a CDP with the reach of ad platforms and DSPs, marketers can launch audience-specific campaigns driven by data.
-Campaigns that move people through the journey to improve customer experience, retention and loyalty – three factors affecting customer lifetime value.
+Campaigns you launch after integrating these platforms should move people through the journey to improve customer experience, retention, and loyalty – three factors affecting customer lifetime value.

 These are most likely first-time visitors to the website.
-They aren’t customers, and you don’t know their name or email address.
-The only information you have is what’s gathered in web analytics.
+They aren’t customers, and you don’t know their names, email addresses, and other personal information.
+The only information you have is what’s gathered via web analytics.

 Anonymous Tracking: How to Do Useful Analytics Without Personal Data